-defines a default section that will be the currently selected section when the first two methods are not in effect.
-If a model has a conceptually privileged section that gets most of the use, it is best to declare it as the default section, e.g. access soma Having done this, one can determine the values of voltage and other variables by a minimum of typing at the interpreter's oc> prompt.
-Thus after soma is declared to be the default section, print v, ina, gk_hh will print out the membrane potential, sodium current, and Hodgkin-Huxley potassium conductance at soma(0.5).
+Having done this, one can determine the values of voltage and other variables by a minimum of typing at the interpreter's oc> prompt.
+Thus after soma is declared to be the default section, will print out the membrane potential, sodium current, and Hodgkin-Huxley potassium conductance at soma (0.5).